The ARRL Letter

 - Uploading entries (ARRL members only).

-- Using social media to publicize this event and/or participation before, during, and/or after the event.
+- Using social media to publicize this event and/or participation before, during,

 Read the full article at https://forums.qrz.com/index.php?threads/the-arrl-letter-july-11-2019.665518/.
 STRAY SIGNALS does not claim ownership of the article.
 The original author is responsible for the content of this post